BordeauxFac/ProjetPRS-1/README.md

   * Use <kbd>SPACE</kbd> to launch missiles

 ##Utility
 `maputil` let you customize the map.
-Please see [here](http://dept-info.labri.fr/ENSEIGNEMENT/prs/feuilles-de-td/projet.pdf) for more information
+Please see [here](http://dept-info.labri.fr/ENSEIGNEMENT/prs/feuilles-de-td/projet.pdf) for more information or see in the Project report in `Annexe` for the different options available and how to use it